CBorowski-dev/docs-operaton-org/content/reference/bpmn20/tasks/script-task.md

 ## Enabling auto-storing of Script Variables

 By setting the property `autoStoreScriptVariables` to `true` in the process engine configuration, the process engine will automatically store all _global_ script variables as process variables.
-This was the default behavior in Camunda 7.0 and 7.1 but it only reliably works for the Groovy scripting language (see the [Set autoStoreScriptVariables][autostore-variables] section of the [Migration Guide]({{< ref "/update/_index.md" >}}) for more information).
+This was the default behavior in Operaton but it only reliably works for the Groovy scripting language (see the [Set autoStoreScriptVariables][autostore-variables] section of the [Migration Guide]({{< ref "/update/_index.md" >}}) for more information).

 To use this feature, you have to